talkon2000/EmployeeManagementClient/resources/design-document.md

 _This is where we work backwards from the customer and define what our customers would like to do (and why).
 You may also include use cases for yourselves (as developers), or for the organization providing the product to customers._

 U1.
-As an admin, I want to be able to view all employees contact info
+As an admin, I want to be able to view all employees contact info, so that I can contact them.

 U2.
-As an admin, I want to be able to view employee contact info based on the department
+As an admin, I want to be able to view employee contact info based on the department to contact them.

 U3.
 As an admin, I want to be able to create a new employee and then add their contact info plus which department they are in.

 U4.
-As an admin I want to be able to update an employee’s contact information
+As an admin I want to be able to update an employee’s contact information, so that I change their information if needed.

 U5.
-As an admin I want to be able to view a list of all the departments and the current employee counts for each
+As an admin I want to be able to view a list of all the departments and the current employee counts for each.

 U6.
-As an admin, I want to be able to get a specific employee based on their name or employeeID
+As an admin, I want to be able to get a specific employee based on their name or employeeID, so I can contact them specifically.

 *U7.
-As an employee I want to be able to view limited employee contact info (name + email) in my department
+As an employee I want to be able to view limited employee contact info (name + email) in my department.

 *EXTRA FEATURES